 I fried a small meatball to check the seasonings and added a hint more salt.
 I used an ice-cream scoop to make the meatballs, so they would all be the same size.
 I made 40 medium meatballs.

-My only tweaks: I would suggest adding more garlic to the ground meat.
-For 1.5 pounds of meat, one clove of garlic didn’t add enough flavor.
-Next time I’ll add some dried oregano and more garlic in order to enhance the taste.
+My only tweaks: Next time I’ll add some dried oregano in order to enhance the taste.

 I could have 6 portions for 6 meatballs per portion.

-This easy IKEA Swedish meatballs recipe is both comforting and delicious.
+This homemade IKEA Swedish meatballs recipe is both comforting and delicious.
 The recipe for the meatballs is pretty standard but the cream sauce put it over the top for us.
-Reminiscent of stroganoff in flavour, it all came together pretty quickly.
+Reminiscent of stroganoff in flavor, it all came together pretty quickly.

-I ground a couple heels of bread that were going stale in the food processor to make the bread crumbs.
+I ground a couple of heels of bread that were going stale in the food processor to make the bread crumbs.
 The meatball mixture really comes together quickly.
-We made 73 small meatballs about 1" big.
+We made 73 small Swedish meatballs about 1″ big.
 Next time I may make larger meatballs to save a little time.

 While the meatballs finished cooking in the oven, I made the cream sauce.
 Again, it was an easy sauce to pull together with minimum effort and a little whisking.
 We put the meatballs into the sauce to serve, but next time we may serve the sauce along with the meatballs in a separate container.
 It’s truly a versatile recipe.

 We served it over vegetable noodles for dinner and it was great.
 I think it would go well with potatoes, rice, pasta or as an appetizer on a buffet.
 My husband would be happy to eat it as is in a bowl with a spoon.
 We plan to include this for our New Year’s Day Brunch with Cranberry Sauce and lots of fresh bread to sop up the sauce.